 Connect a load to the plant by throwing the circuit breaker handle to the ON position.
+Heavy loads should be applied in portions successively, whenever practicable.
 If the plant tends to surge, it is an indication the engine needs additional warm-up before connecting a heavy load.
 The electrical meters indicate the output voltage and the amount of load connected to the output terminals.
 At no load, the voltage should be slightly above the nameplate rating, and with a full load the voltage should be slightly below the nameplate rating.
 A voltmeter-ammeter selector switch is provided for checking the individual phases of the circuit on the three phase plants.
 Plants equipped with an output receptacle on the control panel will not register any load which may be connected to the receptacle.
 This receptacle is provided for a trouble light or similar light load, up to 15 amps. for each outlet.

 If the voltmeter reading fluctuates, investigate for possible fluctuating load conditions before attempting any adjustments on the plant carburetor or governor.